mergesort/Boutique/README.md

 ```
 ---

 ¹ You can have as many or as few Stores as you'd like.
 It may be a good strategy to have one Store for all of the images you download in your app, but you may also want to have one Store per model-type you'd like to cache.
 You can even create separate stores for tests, Boutique isn't prescriptive and the choice for how you'd like to model your data is yours.
+You'll also notice, that's a concept from Bodega which you can read about in Bodega's [StorageEngine documentation](https://mergesort.github.io/Bodega/documentation/bodega/using-storageengines).

 ² Under the hood the Store is doing the work of saving all changes to disk when you add or remove items.

-³ There are multiple cache invalidation strategies. `removeAll` would be useful when you are downloading completely new data from the server and want to avoid a stale cache.

-⁴ In SwiftUI you can even power your `View`s with `$items` and use `.onReceive()` to update and manipulate data published by the Store's `$items`.
+³ In SwiftUI you can even power your `View`s with `$items` and use `.onReceive()` to update and manipulate data published by the Store's `$items`.

 > **Warning** Storing images or other binary data in Boutique is technically supported but not recommended.
 The reason is that storing images in Boutique's can balloon up the in-memory store, and your app's memory as a result.
 For similar reasons as it's not recommended to store images or binary blobs in a database, it's not recommended to store images or binary blobs in Boutique.